The online etymology dictionary provides the following history of the word, WANT.

 The I Can state is one of Efficiency, achieved by the mature person who has invested attention and directed actions toward developing capacities that compound over time, rather than acquiring whatever quells the appetite in the moment.
 (If this sounds familiar, it echoes our previous comparison of neutral vs. positive goals.)
 Having more than what is currently demanded allows us to convert some of our resources into those that are more likely to compound.

-We are learning how to take the reigns from our I Wants and give them over to our I Am.
+We are learning how to take the reigns from our I Needs and our I Wants and give them over to the I Can of our I Am.